eliquinox/jLOB/README.md

 `gradle bookService`

-This will start a service on `http://localhost:4567`.
+This will start the service on `http://localhost:4567`.

 Import `jLOB.postman_collection.json` into Postman to start exploring the API.